Ramsey Numbers through the Lenses of Polynomial Ideals and Nullstellens\"atze: Introduction

 \section{Introduction}

 Ramsey numbers are some of the most interesting and mysterious combinatorial numbers \cite{GrahamRothschildSpencer}.
+They appear in graph theory, geometry, number theory, and other fields.
+In this paper we use Hilbert's Nullstellensatz to uncover a new algebraic dependence between Ramsey numbers and restricted online Ramsey numbers \cite{RestrictedOnlineRamseyNumbers_Conlon_et_al}.
+This new dependence applies for all types of Ramsey-numbers (arithmetic, geometric, graph theoretic).
+We also use a new ``Ramsey polynomial", in the spirit of Alon's combinatorial Nullstellensatz \cite{AlonCombinatorialNullstellensatz}, to show lower bounds on Ramsey numbers come from the vanishing of its coefficients.
+Overall, we point to algebraic ways to measure the computational complexity of Ramsey numbers.

-In its simplest, most popular form, the \textit{Ramsey number} $R(r,s)$ is the smallest positive integer $n$ such that every 2-coloring of the edges of $K_n$ contains a copy of $K_r$ in the first color or $K_s$ in the second color.
+In its simplest, most popular form, the graph theory \textit{Ramsey number} $R(r,s)$ is the smallest positive integer $n$ such that every 2-coloring of the edges of $K_n$ contains a copy of $K_r$ in the first color or $K_s$ in the second color.
 Ramsey numbers can be generalized by allowing more than two colors and graphs other than $K_r$ and $K_s$.
 The number $R(G_1,G_2,\dots,G_k)$ is the smallest positive integer $n$ such that every $k$-coloring of the edges of $K_n$ contains a copy of $G_i$ in color $i$.
 If $G_i = K_{r_i}$ for all $i$, we simply write $R(r_1,r_2,\dots,r_k)$.
 All of these numbers are finite by Ramsey's theorem \cite{Ramsey}.
-The goal of this article is to uncover further structure and complexity of Ramsey numbers through algebraic-geometric means.

-Our paper introduces two interpretations of $R(r,s)$ and related numbers and graphs using polynomial ideals, varieties, and Nullstellensatz identities (see \cite{CoxLittleOShea} for an introduction).
+In the concrete special case of graph theory, we introduce two interpretations of $R(r,s)$ and related numbers and graphs using polynomial ideals, varieties, and Hilbert Nullstellensatz identities (see \cite{CoxLittleOShea} for an introduction).
 We tie the values and complexity of $R(r,s)$ to encodings or models using systems of \emph{polynomial equations}.
-We show that these encodings give interesting information in the computational complexity of Ramsey numbers and Ramsey graphs.
+We show that these encodings give interesting information on the computational complexity of Ramsey numbers and Ramsey graphs.
 The precise models appear in Section \ref{PolynomialSection}.
 Before we state our main results, let us recall some relevant prior context and results: